qutip/qutip-qip/doc/source/tutorials_v5.rst

 Quantum information processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section contains tutorials for QuTiP Version 4.
-You can find the tutorials for QuTiP Version 5 `here <>`__.
+This are the tutorials for QuTiP Version 5.
+You can find the tutorials for QuTiP Version 4 `here <./qutip-qip.html>`.

 .. _qip-circuits: